Blade Symphony

-Blade Symphony is a multiplayer action video game developed by American indie studio Puny Human for Microsoft Windows.
+Blade Symphony is a multiplayer action video game developed by American indie studio Puny Human for Microsoft Windows, OS X, and Linux.
 The game focuses on sword-based duelling, it is reminiscent of and inspired by Jedi Knight II: Jedi Outcast.
 Following a Steam Early Access release in April 2013, the game was officially released in May 2014.

 Gameplay

 Blade Symphony is a sword fighting video game similar to the multiplayer element of Jedi Knight II: Jedi Outcast.
 The game does not aim for an "authentic representation" of swordplay and instead features "acrobatic, fantastical combat" with "flashy animations".
 Players can choose from different characters, styles and blades and compete in different modes, such as deathmatch or 2 vs 2.
 The game uses an Elo rating system for matchmaking.

 Development

 Development on Blade Symphony began in 2006 when lead designer Michael Chang and a friend needed "to scratch the sword fighting itch" they had.
 Chang had been a fan of Jedi Knight II: Jedi Outcast, but by 2006, its player community had dispersed.
 So to scratch that itch, they had to build a new game themselves.

 Chang and his friend worked together on the game in the form of a Source engine mod.
 In 2008 his friend dropped out, but Chang continued to work on the project while trying to recruit others to join him.
 Eventually, the developers behind the Source engine modification Dystopia took notice and joined Chang to form the independent game developer Puny Human.
 Chang continued to work on the game even while taking contract work on Neal Stephenson's similarly themed CLANG video game.

 In June 2011, Puny Human launched a Kickstarter campaign to raise $15,000 for a commercial Source engine license, the campaign was successful, raising $19,058.
 A Steam Early Access version was released in April 2013, followed by the full game in May 2014.